FrogTheFrog/sdl2dsu/README.md

 # Installing as a service

-1. Take a look at `scripts/sdl2dsu.service` and modify the `ExecStart` to your needs.
-2. Copy it to one of the systemd directories.
-For example `sudo cp scripts/sdl2dsu.service /etc/systemd/system/sdl2dsu.service`.
-3. Refresh the daemon and enable the service - `sudo systemctl daemon-reload && sudo systemctl enable sdl2dsu --now`.
+Take a look in the `examples` directory on how the service should look like.